poa010101/TensorflowDeepSortTracking/README.md

 ## Dependencies
 It's recommended that this is run in a python virtual environment [see here for more information](https://docs.python.org/3/library/venv.html).
 Ensure all of the dependencies in the [Deep SORT](https://github.com/nwojke/deep_sort) are installed.

-Then install the dependencies with:
-- `pip3 install -r requirements.txt`

-## Setup
 1. Download the [SSD Model](http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz)
 2. Copy the ```frozen_inference_graph.pb``` to the root directory of this repository.
 3. Download the [Label Map](https://raw.githubusercontent.com/tensorflow/models/master/research/object_detection/data/mscoco_label_map.pbtxt)